 - (a) Any team who has a skater that is not listed on their official roster is considered an ineligible player and shall be removed from the surface immediately.
 That player must report to FRHL Management in order to determine eligibility.
-This rule applies during the regular season as well as the playoffs. - (b) Any team who uses a player that is determined to be an ineligible player during the playoffs will be immediately disqualified from the remainder of the season, and the game immediately ended by FRHL Management. - (c) If a team intentionally uses an ineligible player for a game, FRHL Management will have the right to suspend the captain of the team, in addition to any enforcement from Rule 601 (a) and (b)
+This rule applies during the regular season as well as the playoffs. - (b) If a team intentionally uses an ineligible player for a game, FRHL Management will have the right to suspend the captain of the team, in addition to any enforcement from Rule 601 (a) and (b)